flolilo/media-copytool/README.md

 # media-copytool
 :de: [Hier geht es zur deutschen Readme-Datei](https://github.com/flolilo/media-copytool/blob/master/README_GER.md). :de:

-PowerShell-based, GUI-including script that not only copies your files, but also verifies them afterwards.
+PowerShell-based, GUI-including script that not only copies your files, but also verifies them afterwards. *Now with multithreading for faster processing!*

 ## Prerequisites